Validity in Network-Agnostic Byzantine Agreement: Preliminaries

-\paragraph{Executions.} For a protocol $\Pi$, we define an execution $\execution$ by its input configuration $I \in \inputconfigs$, the behavior of the byzantine parties, the randomness (both public and private) that the parties hold, and the behavior of the scheduler.
-Even for a randomized protocol, because the randomness and scheduler are fixed, an execution is deterministic.
-We say that an execution decides if all correct parties of the execution eventually decide an output.
-We note that, given a protocol satisfying probabilistic termination, with everything but the randomness fixed, including the scheduler and strategy of the adversary, an execution for this protocol decides almost surely over the randomness.
-We will also be using the term \emph{canonical} to refer to executions happening in a synchronous network where all messages are delivered exactly $\Delta$ units of time after being sent and where all corrupted parties crash right at the beginning of the protocol (i.e., they do not send any messages).
-If the randomness is fixed, there is a unique canonical execution for a given input configuration.
+\paragraph{Executions.} For a protocol $\Pi$, we define an \emph{execution} $\execution$ to be a particular feasible run of $\Pi$.
+In particular, $\execution$ contains the input configuration $I \in \inputconfigs$ from which the protocol started, the behavior of the byzantine parties, and the scheduler's behavior (including whether the network was synchronous or asynchronous).
+Because an execution depends on the randomness, it is actually a random variable $\execution(\omega)$.
+We then say that an execution \emph{decides} if all honest parties in the execution eventually decide an output.
+We note that, given a protocol satisfying probabilistic termination, including the scheduler and strategy of the adversary, an execution for this protocol decides almost surely.
+We will also be using the term \emph{canonical} to refer to executions occurring in a synchronous network where all messages are delivered exactly $\Delta$ units of time after being sent and where all corrupted parties crash right at the beginning of the protocol (i.e., they do not send any messages).
+We add that, for any given input configuration, there is a unique canonical execution (which, recall, is a random variable).